 Install a wastewater system alongside other works

-Before giving an occupancy permit, the building certifier will need:
+Before granting an occupancy permit, the building certifier may need:

 Install a wastewater system on its own

 To install a WMS without any other building work, for example replacing or upgrading an existing system, a permit for plumbing-only works will be included on the building record.